 I don't know what your relationship with your father is like.
 But, let me just say that I still call my father Daddy.
 Somewhere amidst the tween years, I transitioned to Mama from Mommy.
 But, I never stopped calling my father, Daddy.

 I have studied and learned lots over the last couple of years about many different views of God and the names we call him or her.
 But, for me...I do love the idea of God being my Abba...my Daddy.
-There is something about curling up in His lap after a rough day and just asking Him to hold me close that is really comforting.
+There is something about curling up in Abba's lap after a rough day and just asking to be held close that is really comforting.
 Paul is reminding us in Romans of this freedom, not bondage, in our Heavenly Father.
 I hope you find that freedom in your Abba today.